codex-academy/oh-oh/pages/light.md

 ## Information hiding & Encapsulation

 Information hiding is one of the key principles of Object Oriented programming.
-Encapsulation ensures that an objects internals stays hidden.
+Encapsulation makes sure that an objects internals stays hidden.
 Member functions expose the behaviour of the object, but the details of how things are done is not exposed.
 As the implementation details of an object is hidden member function can change internally.
 These internal changes can be done  without affecting code that is already using the Object.
 As result a code base becomes easier to improve or extend.
-Good unit tests is essential to ensure that changes does not having unintended consequences.
+Good unit tests is essential to make sure that changes does not having unintended consequences.

 Private variables hides an objects state inside of the object.
 Internal state of objects can be exposed using member functions which allow data to be exposed, but not changed.